 On March 7, 2024, Sports.com, a wholly-owned subsidiary of the Company, announced by press release that it has launched the "Sports.com App".
 The App (which is available for download for free from all major app stores) connects sports content with audiences worldwide.
 By uniting a diverse community of sports enthusiasts across various genres, demographics, and countries, Sports.com plans to eliminate multiple cultural barriers and foster a global sports community.
-Not a subsequent event for Q1 which ended March 31, 2024

 On March 28, 2024, Sports.com, a wholly-owned subsidiary of the Company, announced by press release that it has obtained the rights to live stream the March 31, 2024 heavyweight title fight between Frazier Clarke and Fabio Wardley.
 The live stream was available to view for free for millions of sports fans in Africa, via the Sports.com website.
-Not a subsequent event for Q1 which ended March 31, 2024

 The live streaming event is the result of a partnership between Sports.com, BOXXER, the fast-growing UK boxing promotional company, and Sky Sports in the UK and Ireland.
-Sports.com had entered into an agreement with BOXXER to provide live coverage through the Sports.com platform in Africa, via local telecom partners such as Vodacom, which will provide free access to millions of viewers.
+Sports.com has entered into an agreement with BOXXER to provide live coverage through the Sports.com platform in

+Africa, via local telecom partners such as Vodacom, which will provide free access to millions of viewers.